"backup" means duplicating your entire internal

-requirements is the Drobo pictured here and enterprise server applications.
-Please note that RAID arrays require special formatting and setup that is beyond the scope of the SOFTWARE HALF of making a iCloud: As mentioned at top of this page, cloud backup has its problems, but it's certainly better than nothing.
+requirements is the Drobo pictured here with 4 bays and high-speed data connections.
+Please note that RAID arrays require special formatting and setup that is beyond the scope of SOFTWARE HALF of making a iCloud: As mentioned at top of this page, cloud backup has its problems, but it's certainly better than nothing.
 If this is your